The Kraken Wakes: Creating the Utility of the Future | Ep175: Greg Jackson

 We’ll be hearing a bit more from Greg Jackson, after this short break.

-Cleaning up is brought to you by members of our new Leadership Circle.
-So that is Actis, EcoPragma Capital, EDP Portugal, Eurelectric, Gilardini Foundation, KKR, National Grid, OCtopus Energy, Quadrature Climate Foundation and Wärtsilä.
+Cleaning Up is brought to you by members of our new Leadership Circle.
+So that is Actis, EcoPragma Capital, Eurelectric, Gilardini Foundation, KKR, National Grid, Octopus Energy, Quadrature Climate Foundation and Wärtsilä.
 For more information on the Leadership Circle and to find out how to become a member, please visit cleaningup.live, that’s cleaningup.live

 If you’re enjoying Cleaning Up, please make sure you subscribe on YoutuBe or your favourite podcast platform, and leave us a review, that really helps other people to find us.
 Please recommend Cleaning Up to your friends and colleagues and sign up for our free newsletter at cleaninguppod.susbtack.com.
 That’s cleaninguppod.susbtack.com.